numericmaestro/shello-world/README.md

 # Shello-world: run shell commands from your Python code via simple functions
-A few simple Python functions allow you to run shell commands from your Python code
+A few simple Python functions allow you to run shell commands from your Python code.

 ## Why shello-world?
 It isn't a big library or framework.
 If you want a quick solution, you could prefer shello-world.

 ## Usage
-Let's take a look at a simple example below
+Let's take a look at a simple example below:
 ```python
 from shello_world import shell_execute, shell_run